Documentation

 ContentCenter (max 768px)The page content rendered as markdown

-Table of ContentsRight (264px)Auto-generated from H2 and H3 headings
+Table of contentsRight (256px)Generated from the page's H2 and H3 headings

-• Previous / Next links appear at the bottom of every page, making it easy to read through documentation sequentially
+• Previous / Next links at the bottom of every page, for reading straight through

-• Breadcrumb-style URLs reflect the page hierarchy: /d/guides/getting-started/installation
+• Path-shaped addresses that mirror the page hierarchy: /d/guides/getting-started/installation

-• Group pages (pages marked as groups or without content) automatically redirect to their first child page
+• Group pages (pages marked as a group, or with no content of their own) redirect to their first child page

 Categories

-If your documentation has multiple categories, a tab bar appears below the header.
-Each tab links to a different category, and clicking one loads that category's page tree in the sidebar.
+When the documentation set has more than one category, a tab bar appears under the header.
+Each tab loads that category's page tree into the sidebar.

-• Title matches — pages where the title matches your query
+• Title matches — pages whose title contains what you typed

-• Description matches — pages where the description matches
+• Description matches — pages whose description contains it

-• Content matches — pages where the body content matches, with highlighted snippets
+• Content matches — pages whose body contains it, with a highlighted snippet

-Documentation pages are written in Markdown and rendered using the MDC (Markdown Components) engine.
-This means your pages can include:
+Documentation pages are written in Markdown and rendered with the MDC (Markdown Components) engine, so a page can contain:

-• Rich components like callouts, cards, tabs, steps, and code groups
+• Rich components such as callouts, cards, tabs, steps and code groups

 • Syntax-highlighted code with filename labels and line highlighting